 Hardhats for Highways Message:

-- Multiyear Authorization: At the expiration of MAP-21, a long-term transportation reauthorization measure needs to be in place.
-States need to know that they will have the revenue needed to continue the highway, bridge and transit construction that they have planned.
-Congress must return to long-term transportation authorizations (five- or six-years are typical and necessary).
-This multiyear certainty will allow state departments of transportation the ability to make long- term transportation plans and give contractors the confidence to hire additional workers and buy equipment.
+At the expiration of the current extension of highway and transit programs on July 31, a long-term transportation reauthorization measure needs to be in place.
+States need to know that they will have the revenue needed to continue the highway, bridge, and transit construction that they have planned.
+Congress must return to long-term transportation authorizations (five- or six-years are typical and necessary) giving multi-year certainty to allow state departments of transportation the ability to make long- term transportation plans, giving contractors the confidence to hire necessary, additional workers and buy equipment.